 - Visit the Minute Clinic Website to find a location near you.

 All F-1 Visa international students are required to purchase international student health insurance from PCC.
 The cost of insurance will be added to your tuition and fees at registration.
-The PCC international student insurance plan is detailed below.

-- Coverage: Medical and Behavioral Health services
+- Coverage: Medical and Behavioral, Dental and Vision

 - Insurance ID Card: